Abbykus/Abbycus-ESP32-C3-Development-Board/Examples/MicroPython/README.md

-## MicroPython ON THE QDEV-ESP32-C3
+## MicroPython ON THE ESP32-C3

 The QDEV-ESP32-C3 is capable of running the MicroPython interpreted language.
 MicroPython is a compact Python interpretor that can run on embedded platforms.
-Using the familiar Python programming language you can talk to the QDEV-ESP32-C3 hardware and control it.
-The QDEV ESP32-C3 board makes it easy to get started using MicroPython.
+Using a subset of the familiar Python programming language you can talk to the QDEV-ESP32-C3 hardware and control it.
+The QDEV-ESP32-C3 board makes it easy to get started using MicroPython.

 Please read [MicroPython language and implementation](https://docs.micropython.org/en/latest/reference/index.html) for more information.

 ### INSTALL MICROPYTHON

-To install MicroPython firmware on the QDEV ESP8266 board see [Quick reference for the ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#intro).
+To install MicroPython firmware on the QDEV-ESP32-C3 board see [Quick reference for the ESP32](https://docs.micropython.org/en/latest/esp32/quickref.html).

-Also see [MicroPython for the ESP8266](http://www.micropython.org/download/?port=esp8266) for the latest firmware release.
+Also see [MicroPython for the ESP32-C3](https://micropython.org/download/esp32c3/) for the latest firmware release.

-Once you have installed MicroPython on the QDEV ESP8266 board you can connect to the board via the Serial monitor in your development environment or a serial terminal emulator such as [screen](https://linuxhint.com/screen-linux/) for Linux.
+Once you have installed MicroPython on the QDEV-ESP32-C3 board you can connect to the board via the Serial monitor in your development environment or a serial terminal emulator such as [screen](https://linuxhint.com/screen-linux/) for Linux.
 You should expect to see a '>>>' prompt indicating the interactive mode where you can enter MicroPython commands or entire scripts manually.

 ### INSTALL AMPY
-In order to develop scripts for the QDEV ESP8266 module, you should install the AdaFruit MicroPython Tool ***ampy*** on your host PC which is a utility to interact with a MicroPython board (QDEV ESP8266) through the serial connection.
+In order to develop scripts for the QDEV-ESP32-C3 board, you should install the AdaFruit MicroPython Tool ***ampy*** on your host PC which is a utility to interact with your board through the serial connection.

 ***Ampy*** is a simple command line tool to manipulate files and run code on a MicroPython board.
 With ***ampy*** you can send files from your computer to the board's file system, download files from a board to your computer, and even send a Python script to a board to be executed.